simon-ameye/ideas-worlds_best_coffee_grinder/Readme.md

 WARNING !
-I developed projects before following the CPP projects of 42.
+I developed this projects before following the C++ projects at 42.
 The standard and the style may shock :)

 # World's best coffee grinder
 Hi there !
 This is a preview of my coffee grinder project.